denisazaharia98/freeCodeCamp-Responsive-Web-Design-Projects/Tribute Page/README.md

 # freeCodeCamp - Tribute Page
-This is a solution to the [Tribute Page project on freeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page)
+This is a solution for the [Tribute Page project on freeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page).

 # Screenshot